rohan-at-sentry/scratch.codecov-flakiness/notes/progressive-improvements.md

     - a 1% flake might be fixed after 1000 passes
     - cost estimate: we'd need to start tracking flake-percentage for each flake, would need a new table
+    - this will be integrated into the "test failures" project

 ## M? "errors matter"